Alejogb1/job-board/blog-data/insufficient-developer-role-instagram-api.md

 3.  **Instagram Graph API:** This is where you need to look for more advanced functionality.
 But even the graph API has various permission levels you have to request and gain approvals for.
 4.  **Legacy APIs:** Some older APIs may seem to work but are actually deprecated and you should not rely on them as they will be unstable.

-Alright enough talk let's look at some code and some examples I've personally dealt with:
+enough talk let's look at some code and some examples I've personally dealt with:

 ```python
 # Example 1 : Trying to get a list of followers with Basic user role - WILL FAIL